coder/terraform-provider-coder/docs/resources/agent.md

 - `auth` (String) The authentication type the agent will use.
 Must be one of: "token", "google-instance-identity", "aws-instance-identity", "azure-instance-identity".
 - `connection_timeout` (Number) Time in seconds until the agent is marked as timed out when a connection with the server cannot be established.
 A value of zero never marks the agent as timed out.
+- `default_apps` (List of String) The list of built-in apps to display in the UI.
+Defaults to all apps.
 - `dir` (String) The starting directory when a user creates a shell session.
 Defaults to $HOME.
 - `env` (Map of String) A mapping of environment variables to set inside the workspace.
 - `login_before_ready` (Boolean, Deprecated) This option defines whether or not the user can (by default) login to the workspace before it is ready.
 Ready means that e.g. the startup_script is done and has exited.
 When enabled, users may see an incomplete workspace when logging in.